 Since security is an integral aspect of payment gateways, card associations have created a set of rules and security standards.
 They are called Payment Card Industry Data Security Standard (PCI-DSS or PCI) established to be followed by those with access to card information.

 Once a completed order is submitted usually using HTTPS protocol, it communicates personal information confidentially to the parties involved in the transaction.
-When a cardholder purchases a product or a service, most payment providers enable added options to merchants.
-Payment gateways have the ability to conduct real-time transactions, where providers convert currencies between two different countries, bridge language, and payment methods.
+When a cardholder purchases a product or a service, most payment gateway providers enable added options to merchants with merchant accounts.
+Payment gateways can conduct real-time transactions, where providers convert currencies between two different countries, bridge language, and payment methods.
 Often a transaction fee is charged for using payment gateways.

 - Request for Authorization: The payment processor transfers all the transaction related data to the card association.
 Once the issuing bank of the credit card reviews the request for authorization, they reserve the right to approve or decline a transaction.

-- Order Fulfillment: The processor forwards the respective authorization information to the payment gateway.
+- Order Fulfilment: The processor forwards the respective authorization information to the payment gateway.
 The gateway transmits the details to the interface for payment interpretation, processing, and appropriate response.
-Based on the reply, the merchant fulfills the order.
-While this may seem to be a complicated and time-consuming procedure, in reality, only takes seconds.
+Based on the reply, the merchant fulfils the order.
+While this may seem to be a complicated and time-consuming procedure, it only takes seconds.

 Completion of the transaction is dependent on the steps above being repeated for the authorization.
 This clearing can happen after the merchant ships the order, thereby completing the transaction.
 The issuing bank then removes the “authorization hold” and changes the status to a debit, which facilitates a settlement with the bank of the vendor.
 Payment gateways can also calculate tax amounts to authorize requests transmitted to the processor.
 At the end of business hours, the processor is responsible for settling approved authorizations with the acquiring vendor bank.

-- Simplicity: A good payment gateway service should not be difficult to set up.
-It should integrate seamlessly with your online shopping cart, take care of integration with the supported payment channels without you having to do a lot of set-up work.
+- Simplicity: A good payment gateway provider should not be difficult to set up.
+It should integrate seamlessly with your online shopping cart and take care of integration with the supported payment channels without you having to do a lot of set-up work.

 - Security: Security is one of the primary requirements for online transactions.
-How well a payment gateway encrypts secure data and ensures security for both the business and the customer should be a crucial consideration in selecting a payment gateway.
+How well a payment gateway encrypts secure data and ensures security for both the merchant and the customer should be a crucial consideration in selecting a payment gateway provider.

 - Speed: Online shoppers do not have the patience to wait for credit card processing if it takes a lot of time.
 A slow gateway will result in shopping cart abandonment and potential customers aborting the transaction.

-- Geographic coverage: Particularly important for international businesses, you have to make sure the payment gateway supports the geographies and countries you are targeting.
+- Geographic coverage: Particularly important for international businesses, you must make sure the payment gateway supports the geographies and countries you are targeting.

 - Supported currencies: An extension of geographic coverage, for a payment gateway to be good for your business, it should support the currencies in the countries you are targeting.